 - Login into your iCloud account tied to the developer account under the new macOS user.

 - Activate two-factor authentication and add your preferred phone number s a backup.

-- Verify you are able to login into your account via another device or via browser at appleid.apple.com.
+- Verify you can login into your account via another device or via browser at appleid.apple.com.

-- Logout of iCloud account on the temp macOS user and switch back to your main macOS user.
+- Log out of iCloud account on the temp macOS user and switch back to your primary macOS user.

-- Delete the temp account and now, you should be able to use the 2fa via the phone validation every time.
+- Delete the temp account; now, you should be able to use the 2fa via the phone validation every time.